 In general, the restriction of mobility imposed by the government was one of the biggest concerns expressed by CSOs.
 CSO representatives expressed their dissatisfaction with not recognizing the importance of freedom of mobility for CSO staff despite being one of the early responders after healthcare professionals, security personnel, and government officials.
-As shown in the chart
+As shown in the chart below, more than two-third CSOs expressed their concern about the restricted mobility of their staff.
+There was a slight difference among respondents from advocacy-oriented organizations and service delivery organizations.
+Eight out of ten advocacy oriented CSOs expressed their concern compared to seven service providing organizations.

-Figure 8 Concern of CSOs over restriction in movement
+FIGURE 8 Concern of CSOs over restriction in movement

-The consequence of such a restriction of movement affected organizations significantly in their service delivery Advocacy organizations
+The consequence of such a restriction of movement affected organizations significantly in their service delivery and advocacy.